MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/recipient-filters.md

 Older versions of Exchange used LDAP filtering syntax to create custom address lists, global address lists (GALs), email address policies, and distribution groups.
 In Exchange Server 2007 and later versions, OPATH filtering syntax replaced LDAP filtering syntax.

 ## Precanned filters
 A precanned filter is a commonly used Exchange filter that you can use to meet a variety of recipient-filtering criteria for creating dynamic distribution groups, email address policies, address lists, or GALs.
-With precanned filters, you can use either the Exchange Management Shell or the Exchange admin center (EAC).
+With precanned filters, you can use either the Exchange PowerShell or the Exchange admin center (EAC).
 Using precanned filters, you can do the following:

 - Determine the scope of recipients.